Kāpiti ratepayers have invested proactively in our water infrastructure and services, and we're well positioned for the future.

 Of the $500 million available, we anticipate receiving $3 million for the 2024/25 financial year.

-Of the $2 billion available through the Better Off package, Council's secured $21.05 million.
-This is available to us in two tranches:
+Of the $2 billion that was initially available through the Better Off package, Council's secured $21.05 million.

 In January 2023 we secured $5.26 million (Tranche 1) for 14 new or accelerated, scaled up, or enhanced projects already consulted on and planned for in Council’s Long-term Plan 2021–41 (LTP).